Masmiseim36/nxpSDK/boards/evkmimxrt1160/soem_examples/soem_gpio_pulse/bm/cm7/readme.md

 # soem_gpio_pulse_bm

 ## Overview
-This example demonstrates how to use the Simple Open EtherCAT Master (SOEM) Library to communicate with EhterCAT devices.
+This example demonstrates how to use the Simple Open EtherCAT MainDevice (SOEM) Library to communicate with EhterCAT devices.

-In this example there are three EhterCAT devices, one EtherCAT Coupler EK1100, one EtherCAT Terminal EL2008 (slave0), and one EtherCAT Terminal EL1018 (slave1).
+In this example there are three EhterCAT devices, one EtherCAT Coupler EK1100, one EtherCAT Terminal EL2008 (SubDevice0), and one EtherCAT Terminal EL1018 (SubDevice1).

 This example controls a stepper motor system using two outputs and one input remote IO:
   Outputs: